Henrieta Todorova

-Henrieta Todorova (Bulgarian: Хенриета Тодорова) (25 February 1933 – 12 April 2015) was a Bulgarian archaeologist, specialist in prehistory, professor, corresponding member of the Bulgarian Academy of Sciences, corresponding member of the German Archaeological Institute in Berlin, and a foreign member of the academy Leibniz Scientific Society (Leibniz-Sozietät der Wissenschaften) in Berlin.
+Henrieta Todorova (Bulgarian: Хенриета Тодорова) (25 February 1933 – 12 April 2015) was a Bulgarian archaeologist, specialist in prehistory, professor, corresponding member of the Bulgarian Academy of Sciences, corresponding member of the German Archaeological Institute in Berlin, and a foreign member of the academy Leibniz Scientific Society (Leibniz-Sozietät der Wissenschaften) in Berlin.]

 Biography

 Henrieta Todorova was born as Henrieta Theodor Blank on 25 February 1933 in Sofia.
 Her father, Hugo Carl Theodor Blank, was German.
 Her mother, Maria Statkova, was Bulgarian.
 She had a younger sister, Elsa.
 After WWII, she changed her German surname Theodor to Todorova.

-In the 1950s, she married Augustin Vais from Slovakia, with whom she had a son, Iven (Ivan).
+In the 1950s, she married Augustin Vais from Slovakia, with whom she had a son, Ivan (Iven).
 He is also an archaeologist.
 The marriage was dissolved.
 She then married Yordan Simeonov, with whom she had a daughter, Iveta.
 This marriage was also dissolved.

 Henrieta Todorova began her higher education at Sofia University.
 She graduated in 1954 from Comenius University in Bratislava, majoring in history and philosophy.
 In 1964 she defended her dissertation at the Archaeological Institute of the Slovak Academy of Sciences in Nitra on the topic "Eneolithic ceramics from Thrace and Northeastern Bulgaria".
-Its scientific supervisor is Antonin Tochik.
+Its scientific supervisor is Antonin Točík.
 In the same year he received a doctorate (PhD) from Comenius University.

 Her life is connected with the Archaeological Institute in Sofia (Bulgaria).
 Since 1967, after winning a competition, he has been working at the Archaeological Institute at the Bulgarian Academy of Sciences.
 In 1978, he defended his dissertation (habilitation thesis) on "Eneolithic Period in Bulgaria" and received the title "Doctor of Historical Sciences".
 He became a senior research associate I (professor) degree at the Archaeological Institute.
 From 1977 to 1979, he was scientific secretary of the "Center for History" at the Bulgarian Academy of Sciences.
 Since 1978, he has been a corresponding member of the German Archaeological Institute in Berlin.
 He is the founder of the Problem Group for Interdisciplinary Research at the Archaeological Institute.
 From 1978 to 1990, he was its head.
 From 1989 to 1993, he was deputy director of the Archaeological Institute from the team of Prof. Velizar Velkov.
 From 1982 to 1994, she was a member of the Scientific Council of the Archaeological Institute.
 From 1982 to 2000 and 2004 to 2010, she was a member of the "Specialized Council for Ancient History, Archeology and Ethnography" at the High Attestation Commission.
 From 1984 to 1994, she was a member of the "Historical Commission at the High Attestation Commission Bulgarian".
 In 2004, she was elected a corresponding member of the Bulgarian Academy of Sciences, and in 2007 - a foreign member of the prestigious Leibniz Society in Berlin.

 Todorova died on 12 April 2015 at the age of 82.
 At her request, her body was cremated.
 Some of the ashes were scattered at Durankulak.